mozilla/gcp-ingestion/docs/architecture/README.md

 - Must store messages as newline delimited JSON
 - May compress Cloud Storage objects using gzip
 - Must accept configuration mapping PubSub topics to Cloud Storage locations
 - Should accept configuration mapping message attributes to Cloud Storage object names
 - Should retry transient Cloud Storage errors indefinitely
-   - Should use exponential back-off to determine retry timing

-### DocType Splitter

-- Must copy messages from PubSub topics to PubSub topics
-- Must not ack messages read from PubSub until they are delivered
-   - Must ack messages that should not be delivered
-- Must accept configuration mapping `document_type`s to PubSub topics
-   - Must only deliver messages with configured destinations
-- Should accept configuration mapping message attributes to Cloud Storage object names
-- Should retry transient Cloud Storage errors indefinitely